Living in Cairo

 Cookware and electrical appliances:

 Cookware and electrical appliances are also available throughout Cairo, but if you already have small kitchen appliances you may consider bringing them.
 See tips under Electricity in Egypt to help you make your choice.
 Also remember that appliances imported to Egypt under temporary admission must be taken out of Egypt at the end of the owner’s stay, even if they no longer work.
 You may want to bring specialty kitchen utensils that may make you feel at home, such as special baking tins, paring knives, a meat thermometer, or holiday cookie cutters.

 AUC provides faculty with up-to-date computing facilities and services in their offices.
 Computers, laptops and printers are available in Cairo at a wide range of prices depending on desired amenities.

 Small electrical appliances:

 Radios, televisions, satellites, audio and video equipment, vacuum cleaners and microwaves are available in plentiful supply on the local market.
-Please note that television sets manufactured for use in the United States (NTSC system) will not work in Egypt (PAL-SECAM system).
-Likewise, videotapes made for NTSC will only play on an American or multi-system machine.

 You will need to determine how important these things are to your individual family and weigh the convenience against the cost.
 If you bring such items in your freight shipment, therefore, under the temporary admission status (otherwise you will need to pay the customs duties upon entry of these items in Egypt) you must take them with you when you leave, regardless of their condition.